Skip to main content

 Sets the storage for the block fields.
 Default, it's attributes, which means saving block fields in the attributes.

 If you want to save the block fields into custom fields, set it to post_meta.
-Saving block fields in the custom fields make the block acts as a wrapper of custom fields.
+Saving block fields in the custom fields makes the block act as a wrapper of custom fields.
 In this case, to prevent bugs, you should set multiple to false to prevent inserting the same block multiple times (see supports parameter above).

 If you want to save the block fields into custom tables, you need to activate the MB Custom Table extension first.
 Then set storage_type and table as follows: